 Note: columnar jointing (cracking or fracturing) in a regular array of polygonal prisms or columns develops as the hot lava cools and contracts.
 It is characteristic of many volcanic rocks, including Devils Postpile in the Sierra Nevada of California, Devils Tower in Wyoming, and the Giant’s Causeway on the coast of Northern Ireland (check out the great photos in the Wikipedia entries for these features).

 The basalt flows found in the Grand Canyon originated primarily from the Uinkaret volcanic field, located in northwestern Arizona to the north of western Grand Canyon.
 This field is still considered to be active and capable of future volcanic eruptions.
 The most recent lava flow from this field, named Little Spring, probably erupted around 1050 to 1200 CE, based on age dated Native American pottery shards found welded into the lava.
 The nearby San Francisco volcanic field is also active.
 The most recent eruption in this field occurred at Sunset Crater, dated at about 1084 CE.
 When will the next eruptions in the Uinkaret and San Francisco volcanic fields happen?
-No one knows.
+No one knows – we can only guess.